Aspie96/blog/content/posts/free-speech.md

 lastmod: 2023-01-07T19:54:01+01:00
 ---

 In this blog post I will outline my take on freedom of speech and of expression.
-I will use the two phrases interchangeably, or closely to it, throughout the post, to refer to the right to engage in speech acts, in a rather broad sense, not limited to verbal language.
+I will use the two phrases interchangeably, or closely to it, to refer to the right to engage in speech acts, in a rather broad sense, not limited to verbal language.

 I will first discuss my understanding of the relationship between this freedom and the law.
 I will then briefly consider some other specific aspects of freedom of expression.
 Finally, I will cover my general opinion on the matter, which is a highly liberal and permissive one.